hashicorp/packer/website/source/docs/commands/console.html.md

 ---
 description: |
-    The `packer fix` command allows you to experiment with Packer variable interpolations.
+    The `packer console` command allows you to experiment with Packer variable interpolations.
 layout: docs
 page_title: 'packer console - Commands'